germanlahitte/portfolio/README.md

 I am always eager to learn and adapt to new challenges, and am excited about the prospect of applying my skills and experiences to new areas.
 If you'd like to connect or learn more about me, please don't hesitate to reach out.

 ## CV
-You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/13fYO_raxc1SdxWczmOmGgKjz1-rgxriW/view?usp=share_link).
+You can download my CV [HERE](https://drive.google.com/file/d/13fYO_raxc1SdxWczmOmGgKjz1-rgxriW/view?usp=share_link).

 ## Skills